Why I use a Capsule Wardrobe

 (Check out this post on how we live on one income).

 Most of the things I buy are less than 1/10 the original price and are also hardly worn.
-Shopping second hand keeps that item from hitting the land fill and me from wasting additional money on the exact same item.
+Shopping second-hand keeps that item from hitting the landfill and me from wasting additional money on the same item.
 Also not going places designed to make you want to buy things is a bonus.
 Mall stores are designed to make you want to buy things.
-I do splurge on jeans, because I have yet to find a pair at a thrift store that someone hasn’t shrunk in the dryer.
+I do splurge on jeans because I have yet to find a pair at a thrift store that someone hasn’t shrunk in the dryer.

 These questions help me decide if I am spending money wisely: